guapman/CV/generated/Konstantin_Alekseev_CV.md

 - I led the desktop client team and coordinated tasks using agile methodology.
 - Participated in backend development and API design.
 - Product was created from scratch and successfully finished.
 Later it was acquired and now used as core in telehealth project.
-- Stack: *C++, Scala, Qt, WebRTC, gtest, OpenSSL, Janus Media Server*
+- Stack: *C++, Scala, Qt, RTP, WebRTC, gtest, OpenSSL, Janus Media Server*

 ## NITA LLC, *Senior Software Developer*